denten-books/plain-text/0-intro.md

 subject seems to disappear into the device where the device appears in the guise of an artificially intelligent actor.

+Extant models of literary transmission assume movement through passive and immutable media.
+Paper offers the document of record, which, once archived, does not change its contents.
+Analytic techniques like genetic criticism and forensic reading make it possible to reconstruct if not "authorial intent," then at least a trace of the author's hand.
+In some contexts, think manuscripts and folios, we may even ascribe properties like "fidelity" to "original" works of art.
+When media are immutable, one imagines a sort of a causal custody chain between works and their creators, which at some point must occupy the same contiguous space and time.
+Mechanical reproduction of print introduces a range of devices that mediate between readers and authors.
+Distance, time, and mediation subsequently weaken facile notions of authorial fidelity.
+At the very least, we understand that such intermediary structures as editors, publishing houses, and printing presses inject an element of noise into the channel of communication.

+The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, carries with it yet further unexplored possibilities.
+Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through yet another complex chain of mediation.
+Writing, in that sense, in itself becomes a simulated and programmed experience.
+We do not write in the conventional sense of inscribing marks into a static host.
+Rather, we are shown images of inscription and media which at best have some measure of correspondence to the physical realities of typing, editing, and saving files.
+In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which a third party maliciously alters the content of intended communication [@needham_using_1978].

 In *Plain Text*, I will argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come